DDNet: A Unified Physics-Informed Deep Learning Framework for Semiconductor Device Modeling: Results

 To demonstrate scalability to higher spatial dimensions, we simulate a 2D $p$-$n$ junction with the geometry shown in Fig.~\ref{fig:fig3}a and doping profile in Fig.~\ref{fig:fig3}b.
-The boundary conditions are schematized in panel c, where Dirichlet conditions are enforced on source/drain contacts and Neumann conditions elsewhere.
-Here, the Neumann conditions capture the insulating region, with zero current outflow.
+The boundary conditions are schematized in panel c, where Dirichlet conditions are enforced on the device contacts and Neumann insulating conditions elsewhere, modeling zero current outflow.
 The DDNet predictions for $\phi$, $n$, and $p$ are shown in panels e, h, and k, respectively, and compared to TCAD Sentaurus results in panels d, g, and j.
 The 3D surface plots (panels f, i, l) confirm accurate reconstructions, with the average relative $L_1$ errors with TCAD Sentaurus's solutions falling below 5\%.
 This example demonstrates robust scalability to higher dimensions, highlighting the expressivity of DDNet.
-In fact, the architecture, collocation points, and loss functions were left unchanged for the solution of the 2D problem, as discussed in the Supplementary Information.
+In fact, the architecture, collocation points, and loss functions were left unchanged for the solution of the 2D problem.